 The last photo shows a fantastic fade made with five different butterfly colorways.
 The colorways are named after the butterfly species I used as the inspiration.
-From left to right the colorways are Indian Jezebel Butterfly, Quino Checkermark Butterfly, Monarch Butterfly (this one), Periander Metalmark Butterfly, and Blue Morpho Butterfly.
+From left to right the colorways are Indian Jezebel Butterfly, Quino Checkermark Butterfly, Monarch Butterfly (this one), and Colorado Hairstreak.

 Here are some suggestions for knitting patterns that would look great with five butterfly colorways together.
 The links lead to the specific patterns on Ravelry.